n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/index.md

 This section contains:

-* [OAuth2 single service](/integrations/builtin/credentials/google/oauth-single-service/): create an OAuth2 credential for a specific service node, such as the Gmail node.
+* [OAuth2 single service](/integrations/builtin/credentials/google/oauth-single-service/): Create an OAuth2 credential for a specific service node, such as the Gmail node.
-* [OAuth2 generic](/integrations/builtin/credentials/google/oauth-generic/): create an OAuth2 credential for use with [custom operations](/integrations/custom-operations/).
+* [OAuth2 generic](/integrations/builtin/credentials/google/oauth-generic/): Create an OAuth2 credential for use with [custom operations](/integrations/custom-operations/).
-* [Service Account](/integrations/builtin/credentials/google/service-account/): create a Service Account credential.
+* [Service Account](/integrations/builtin/credentials/google/service-account/): Create a [Service Account](https://cloud.google.com/iam/docs/service-account-overview){:target=_blank .external-link} credential for some specific service nodes, such as the Gmail node.
-* [Google PaLM and Gemini](/integrations/builtin/credentials/google/googleai/): get your API key to work with Google PaLM and Google Gemini nodes.
+* [Google PaLM and Gemini](/integrations/builtin/credentials/google/googleai/): Get your API key to work with Google PaLM and Google Gemini nodes.

 ## OAuth2 and Service Account

 There are two authentication methods available for Google services nodes, [OAuth2](https://developers.google.com/identity/protocols/oauth2){:target=_blank .external-link} and [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts){:target=_blank .external-link}. n8n recommends using OAuth.
-It's more widely available, and easier to set up.
-Refer to the [Google documentation: Understanding service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts){:target=_blank .external-link} for guidance on when you need service account.
+It's more widely available and easier to set up.
+Refer to the [Google documentation: Understanding service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts){:target=_blank .external-link} for guidance on when you need a service account.

 --8<-- "_snippets/integrations/managed-google-oauth.md"